Paid Up Oil And Gas Lease

 You’d need to decide which factor is more important to you but you could ask the royalty they’d agree to for a lower bonus.

-Both horizontal & vertical pugh clauses included.
-Cost free 20% royalty.
+Both horizontal and vertical pugh clauses included.
+Cost-free 20% royalty.
 Waiting on draft copy to drill deeper.
 I feel it’s a competitive offer but researching what others have negotiated.
-We got $5k p/ acre w/22% royalty the last time leased.
+We got $5k per acre with 22% royalty the last time leased.
 Of course, natural gas has lost 80% of value since 2008.
-Thanks!

 Would be very wise to get a good oil and gas attorney to review the draft leases.
 Most are not mineral friendly and need careful edits.